-The injury: correctly classify and then determine the cause
+The injury: classification and cause

-Correct identification of the type of wound or injury is essential.
+Correct identification of the type of wound is essential.
 There is a world of difference between the forces that cause a scratch abrasion, a laceration and a stab wound.
-Correct wound classification is an important step in the injury interpretation process.
+Correct wound classification is "step one" in the injury interpretation process.

-Some forces cause particular types of injuries and particular injury patterns.
+"Step two" is to understand how forces cause particular injury patterns.
 Knowledge about mechanisms of causation for an observed injury type and pattern is essential.
 For example, doctors must understand the how mechanical forces cause lacerations and buckle fractures of long bones.
-Doctors must also know about how forces can result in uncommon patterns of injury.
-For example, one assailant can result in different types of human bite injury (bruises, abrasions and puncture wounds) and significantly differing patterns of injury on the one victim.
+Doctors must also know about common and uncommon patterns of injury.
+For example, human bites caused by one assailant can result in different types of injury (bruises, abrasions and puncture wounds) and significantly differing patterns of injury.